 If you have been abusing amphetamine for a prolonged amount of time, you should absolutely attend amphetamine treatment, and many individuals choose to start with detox.
 This way, they can focus on getting through their withdrawal and be more easily shifted into full-on addiction treatment afterward.

-For help finding amphetamine detox treatment that’s right for you, call 800-405-2627 for a free treatment consultation today.
+For help finding amphetamine detox treatment that’s right for you, call 800-405-2627 (Who Answers?) for a free treatment consultation today.

 Causes of Amphetamine Detox Withdrawal

 With chronic, long-term use damaged brain structures have to work twice as hard to resume normal function in the absence of the drug’s effects.
 While the brain does have an “auto-correct” mechanism for restoring chemical processes, these mechanisms go into overdrive during detox, which accounts for the symptoms a person experiences.